thepedroferrari/Deno-Simple-Calculator/README.md

 # Simple calculator in Deno
-This program launches a web server at port 8080 and expects a query param `calc` to contain a valid arithmetic string.
+This program launches a web server at port 8080 and expects to hit the route `calc` to contain a valid arithmetic string.

 The program is only set to resolve sum, sub and multiplications (+ / - / *)